suzaku01/questlists_manager_public/README.md

 - To be able to load more quests.
 Note that the game will only load a maximum of 512 quests.
 - Rename repository (as it is no longer just a reader).
 - Blank quests can be added(especially for CQ).
-- Quest files no longer need to be converted in ReFrontier in advance.
+//- Quest files no longer need to be converted in ReFrontier in advance.
 - Added the ability to swap the order of quests.
 - Changed the way to temporarily save loaded files (hope it works faster than before)

 # Build
 Put `data` and `output` folder in the same folder as the exe.

-# WIP things
+# Usage
-- Quest type
-- Equipment information
+1. If you want to use existing questlists, load it first.
+2. Quests can be added either from the quest file or from the database.
+When adding from a file, it must be decrypted with ReFrontier.
+For more information about database, see the following section.
+3. If you have made any changes to the quest information, save them using the Save button.
+4. After all work has been completed, create a file using the Export button.
+The file will be created in the `output` folder.
+5. The file should be placed in `Erupe/bin/questlists`.

 # What's database
 The database is a file that stores only the information needed for questlists from the quest file.